Ericsson/dataplanebook/_sources/glossary.rst.txt

       A flow cache is a data structure which is logically an overlay on top of the complete :term:`FIB`.
-Systems that employ a flow cache avoid having to perform a potentially costly FIB lookup (among other processing, such as :term:`ACL` lookups) for every packet in a flow.
+Systems that employ a flow cache avoid having to perform a potentially costly FIB lookup (among other processing, such as :term:`ACL` lookup operations) for every packet in a flow.

    Forwarding plane
       A synonym to data plane, often used for in the context of switches and IP router implementations.

+   Hardware threading
+      In a CPU core employing hardware threading, such as a :term:`SMT` system, has two or more hardware threads.
+From a software point of view, each such hardware thread looks just like a (virtual) CPU core, with its own set of registers, a stack, etc. However, on the level of the physical implementation, each hardware thread share, to a varying degree, underlying CPU core resources (e.g., core-private caches, instruction decoders, or arithmetic logic units) with one or more hardware threads on the same core.
+Such co-located threads are usually referred to as siblings threads or just siblings.

+      The number of hardware threads is fixed, and unlikely their software counter parts, hardware threads do not migrate across physical CPU cores.
+Virtual thread would have been a more appropriate term for a hardware thread.

    High touch application
-      A data plane fast path application that on average spends relativily many CPU clock cycles and other hardware resources for every packet.
+      A data plane fast path application that on average spends relatively many CPU clock cycles and other hardware resources for every packet.

    Huge Pages